laro/Cilia/README.md

 Cilia can call into C++ (and vice versa), but is a separate language, so its syntax does not need to be backwards compatible.

 **C++ without Semicolons**
-When we are at it, after a quick look at Python.
+When we are at it, after a quick look at Julia and Python.

 ## Introduction